CMU-Robotics-Club/RoboBuggy2/README.md

 - (This should only need to be run the first time you set up the repository) - to build the ROS workspace and source it, run: catkin_make source /rb_ws/devel/setup.bash  # sets variables so that our package is visible to ROS commands
 - To learn ROS on your own, follow the guide on https://wiki.ros.org/ROS/Tutorials.
-TODO: add recommendations on which aspects of ROS we use most

 ### 2D Simulation
 - Boot up the docker container